Hepatitis A - including symptoms, treatment and prevention

 The infection is spread when traces of faeces (containing hepatitis A virus) contaminate hands, objects, water or food and the virus is then taken in by mouth.
 Hepatitis A virus is extremely durable in the environment.

-In Australia, most cases of hepatitis A are associated with the below.
+In Australia, most cases of hepatitis A are associated with the activities below.
 It is occasionally transmitted during sexual activity where faecal-oral contact occurs and rarely is transmitted by blood transfusion.

 - childcare centres enrolling children not yet toilet trained